 the [transport] strategy will need to be acceptable to both stakeholders and the wider public.
 The City of York Council needs to encourage public and stakeholder engagement in the understanding of problems, the need for the strategy, the effectiveness of the different policy measures and the steps required to implement them.

 We have joined forces with York Environment Forum and York Bus Forum to develop an approach for engaging York’s residents, employees and visitors in identifying transport problems, aspirations and possible solutions.
 The approach, based on best practice in European cities, involves an initial city-wide survey, focused interviews with those who experience particular barriers to travel, and the establishment of representative groups to work with the Council in the development of its Local Transport Plan.
-We are currently seeking funding to enable this project to proceed.
+The results of the surveys of residents, commuters and visitors are now available:

 3. Traffic Management and Public Realm